 Capturing what is best for your small business is often just trial and error.

 So, think about your site, and what information you want on it.
-Remember change of content drives traffic to it.
+Remember that updated content drives traffic to it.
 Your website is a living thing, it lives on the content you place upon it.
 If you look after it, it will bring dividends to you.